Azure/azure-devtestlab/README.md

 - It is highly recommended that a **Readme.md** file be included to explain how the artifact works and how to troubleshoot any failures.

-- It is highly encouraged to add the "publisher" field while authoring artifacts.
+- It is encouraged to add the "publisher" field while authoring artifacts.

 ---